 - Vivid Light Magenta

 Its sister model, the Epson P900, a 17-inch printer, has much larger ink cartridges and they’re much better value for money.
 If the cost per print is crucial to your business, it might make sense to spend a little more and upgrade to the larger P900 model.

 If your aim is to make limited edition fine art prints with high retail value, then the P700 is the better choice.

 If you want to print your art commercially you need to read: How to Make Prints of Your Art – Printing Art Explained in Detail

-Now take a look at this class on Skillshare (affiliate) it has excellent reviews and will help you to take photos of your artwork to use on social media and your website etc.
+Now take a look at this class on Udemy it will help you to take photos of your artwork to use on social media and your website etc.

 Printer Running Costs (Approx)

 This is the elephant in the room.
 Epson and all the other brands don’t like to publish running costs and information is very hard to track down.
 Anyone would think they have something to hide, surely not?

 I have found only one website that publishes test results and that’s only for the premium printers.
 This chart is based on Red River Paper research regarding the SC-P700 and I’ve calculated the equivalent costs in Pounds Stirling for British readers.

 |Epson SC-P700||4″ x 6″||5″ x 7″||8″ x 10″||11″ x 14″||13″ x 19″|